Information about the European Structural and Investment Funds programme for 2014 to 2020 in England.

 About the European Structural and Investment Funds Growth programme

 The European Structural and Investment Funds programme provides funds to help local areas grow.
 The funds support investment in innovation, businesses, skills and employment and create jobs.

-Running from 2014 to 2020, there are three types of funds involved in the programme.
+Running from 2014 to 2020, there are 3 types of funds involved in the programme:

-European Agricultural Fund for Rural Development (EAFRD) supports rural businesses to grow and expand, improve knowledge and skills and get started.
-Read information and access documents on this fund here.
+European Agricultural Fund for Rural Development (EAFRD) supports rural businesses to grow and expand, improve knowledge and skills and get started – Read more information and access documents on this fund

 Who can apply for funding

 A variety of requirements and criteria must be met in order to apply for funding through the programme.
-Read the programme guidance to see who is eligible to apply for funding from the European Regional Development Fund and the European Social Fund.
+Read the programme guidance to see who is eligible to apply for funding from the ERDF and the ESF.

 Read detailed information about the funds including the priorities, objectives and target groups and how the funds are being implemented:

 - ESF Operational Programme for England 2014 to 2020